eginer/quantum_package/src/MO_one_e_integrals/README.rst

 MO_one_e_integrals
 ==================

-All the one-electron integrals in MO basis are here.
+All the one-electron integrals in |MO| basis are defined here.